Who are Our Pollinators?

 With the recent declines in honey bee populations, researchers are looking more closely at wild bees and the work they do in agricultural crops.
 There are at least 17,000 other species of bees described globally, and 4,000 native bee species in North America.
 Although honey bees get all the attention, native bees can be efficient and sometimes superior pollinators compared to honey bees.
 For example, in one study researchers looking at 600 fields in 41 cropping systems found fruit set can increase twice as much with wild-insect visitation compared to honey bees.

 In Pennsylvania, native bees are important pollinators of many of our key crops.
 Bumble bees, for example, can perform "buzz-pollination" (which honey bees can't do) which is more efficient for pollinating crops like tomatoes.
 Bumble bee colonies also do well in greenhouses, while honey bee colonies need to be outdoors.
-In pumpkins, one of PA’s largest crops, researchers identified bees from 10,000 pumpkin flower visits.
-Over 92% of the bees they found were wild bees.
+In pumpkins, one of Pennsylvania’s largest crops, researchers identified bees from 10,000 pumpkin flower visits.
+Over 92% of the bees were wild bees.
 Bumble bees and squash bees were the most abundant.
 These native bees can do a huge amount of the work.
 Bumble bees are out earlier in the morning when the pumpkin flowers are first open.
 They will work even when it is cool and cloudy.
 Because of the way they work the flowers, they deposit more pollen at every flower that they visit.
 Dr. Winfree and colleagues found that 46 species of native bees in Pennsylvania and New Jersey watermelon flowers could fully pollinate crops in 90% of the fields studied.
 Native bees were responsible for 62% of the pollen grains deposited on watermelon flowers.
 Wild bees are also important pollinators in Pennsylvania apple orchards where researchers have identified 190 species of native bees.
 Some like the hairy footed flower bee and horn faced bee are extremely efficient pollinators.
 Quick flying horn faced bees set about 2,500 flowers every day.
 In comparison honeybees may only visit 200 flowers per day.
 Below is a listing of some of the common native bees you will find on your crops.

-Blue orchard mason bees.
+Blue orchard mason bees

 Shiny metallic blue, small and industrious, these bees are important pollinators in orchards.
 Mason bees fly fast and visit many flowers.
 They are active early in the spring and will fly in poor weather conditions, making them good pollinators for early blooming crops.
 Mason bees are solitary bees.
 Each female finds a nest in a tube like cavity such as a hollow reed or hole.
 She stores food in the cavity, lays an egg and seals it with mud.
 Then she repeats this process until the tunnel is filled with eggs.

-Japanese orchard bee.
+Japanese orchard bee

 Similar to the blue orchard mason bees, this bee is an extremely efficient orchard pollinator.
 But it is only active in the spring.
 It can set up to 80% more apple flowers per day compared with flowers set by one honey bee.

 Bumble bees are important pollinators of cucurbits, tomatoes and berries.
 Most nest underground.
 When queens emerge in the spring they act like solitary bees at first, collecting pollen and nectar, building a nest and laying eggs.
 But after the first batch of workers emerge, bumble bees start to divide up labor and the queen concentrates on laying eggs, much like a honey bee queen.
-For the Common Eastern Bumble Bee the colony grows to between 100 and 200 bees.
+For the Common Eastern Bumble Bee, the colony grows to between 100 and 200 bees.
 But at the end of the season only the new queens overwinter and the rest of the colony dies.
 Bumble bee colonies can also be purchased commercially for pollination services, but it is of course much cheaper if you have habitat that can support wild bees!

 Squash bees are cucurbit specialists.
 As ground nesters they burrow in well drained areas in or near squash or pumpkin fields.
 They fly about half a mile to a mile between crops or habitat.

-Small carpenter bees, southern blueberry bees, sweat bees, and plasterer bee are also common native bees on Pennsylvania and New Jersey Farms.
+Small carpenter bees, southern blueberry bees, sweat bees, and plasterer bees are also common native bees on Pennsylvania and New Jersey Farms.
 See the Xerces Society “Pennsylvania Citizen Scientist Pollinator Monitoring Guide” for a nice guide to ID your native bee visitors.
 Rutgers also has a nice publication with color photos of common native pollinators “Native Bee Benefits.”

 Klein, A.-M., et al., Importance of pollinators in changing landscapes for world crops. .
 Proceedings of the Royal Society B-Biological Sciences, 2007.
 B 274: p.
 303-313.